DEFRA/ffc-development-guide/standards/ci-pipeline.md

 ## Build steps
 The steps for a PR or main build are more or less the same.
 The most significant difference is there is no deployment to a dedicated PR Kubernetes namespace with a main build.
 Instead additional build assets are created.

-The pipeline supports context specific flexiblity by allowing custom steps to be injected into various points.
+The pipeline supports context specific flexibility by allowing custom steps to be injected into various points.
 Anywhere `CUSTOM INJECTION` is shown below can support any number of additional steps to run.

 - validate semantic version of package
 - lint Helm chart